• Facebook

 Aggregator (MapReduce) Components and Working [Deprecated]

-The Aggregator, built on the MapReduce framework, processes distributed data records to generate compiled and statistical results.
-It is designed to perform operations across a range of values, reducing large datasets into a smaller, meaningful set of analytical results.
+The Aggregator has been built upon the MapReduce framework and processes distributed data records to return compiled and statistical results.
+As the name indicates, the Aggregator is used to perform an operation over a range of values to produce a small number of results for analytical purposes.
 In other words, NCache’s built-in Aggregator is essentially a MapReduce Task, but with a broader set of Aggregation operations.
 Note that the users can also implement their own Aggregator if required.

 The Aggregator basically converts the input data from multiple sources into meaningful key-value pairs and can perform a variety of mathematical operations like summing up values, calculating averages, finding minimum/maximum values, etc., to return a single result.